Airborne Virus Transmission: Increased Spreading Due to Formation of Hollow Particles: Methods

 \subsection{Mathematical Model}

-We modeled the evaporation, drying, inflation, and transport of bicomponent, single, spherical saliva droplets.
+We modeled the evaporation, drying, solid layer formation, and transport of single, spherical saliva droplets.
+We modeled saliva droplets as a bicomponent salt(NaCl)-water mixture, and we used the initial concentration of 6 g NaCl/kg liquid mixture provided by Stiti et al. \cite{Stiti}.
 The droplets were simulated for different initial sizes, ambient temperatures, and relative humidities to assess the evaporation dynamics in different ambients.

-The droplet evaporation model expands the model of Gopireddy \& Gutheil \cite{Gopireddy} for spray dryers to the drying of saliva after a cough, including surface enrichment and particle formation.
+The droplet evaporation model expands the model of Gopireddy and Gutheil \cite{Gopireddy} for spray dryers to the drying of saliva after a cough, including surface enrichment and particle formation.
+We expanded the model of Gopireddy and Gutheil \cite{Gopireddy} by including the spatial changes in diffusivity coefficient and thermal diffusivity based on the local concentration and temperature.
+We considered the effect of the cough and ambient velocity field on the droplet evaporation rate.
+Additionally, the properties of the NaCl-water mixture have been adapted to the existing model.
+Calculations of the physical and transport properties of the liquid mixture are given in supplementary information.

 Our model distinguishes three stages of saliva drying, as sketched in Fig.~\ref{stages}.
 During the first stage, the droplets cool down from body temperature close to the wet-bulb temperature of the surrounding air with some solvent evaporation.
 In the second stage, the droplets evaporate in a quasi-equilibrium state.
 With the evaporation of the solvent, the droplets become smaller, and solute concentration increases.
 The evaporation rate decreases with increasing solute concentration at the droplets' surface.
 The third stage begins when the solute concentration at the surface reaches the efflorescence limit, and on the droplet's surface, a solid layer begins to form.
 The droplet size stays constant from that point on, but the solid layer's thickness increases with drying.
 The temperature of the droplet increases as the evaporation rate decreases during this period.
 Finally, drying occurs through the solid layer, forming a droplet nucleus.
-Depending on when the droplet effloresces, a hollow, inflated particle can form.
+Depending on when the droplet effloresces, a hollow particle can form.

 For the species mass and heat conservation, 1-D diffusion equations in radial coordinates for a spherically symmetric droplet are solved.
 The equation for the concentration of the species is given by